Put-plus-plus/Time-Series-Analysis-Python/README.md

 ```

 ## Animation - chickenpox incidence example
-remember to add the link to the GIF, which I must also make sure to add to the repo, see stackoverflow - not sure if I add the prediction
+remember to add the link to the GIF, which I must also make sure to add to the repo, see stackoverflow